grzegorz914/homebridge-meraki-control/README.md

 ## Configuration
 1. Use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to configure the plugin (strongly recomended), or update your configuration file manually.
 See `sample-config.json` in this repository for a sample or add the bottom example to Your config.json file.
-2. In `host` set the *baseUrl* like `https://n123.meraki.com`, do not use `https://api.meraki.com.`
+2. In `host` set the *baseUrl* like `https://n123.meraki.com`, do not use `https://api.meraki.com`.
 3. In `apiKey` set the *X-Cisco-Meraki-API-Key*.
 4. In `organizationId` set Your *Organization Id*.
 5. In `networkId` set Your *Network Id*.
 5. In `deviceSerial` set device serial.
-6. In `wlanControl` set numbers of *Configured SSIDs* in Your network. (removed from v0.5.0 and above)
+6. In `wlanControl` set numbers of *Configured SSIDs* in Your network (removed from v0.5.0 and above).
 7. In `refreshInterval` set the data refresh time in seconds.
-8. If `disableLogInfo` enabled, disable log info, all values and state will not be displayed in *Homebridge* log console.
+8. If `disableLogInfo` enabled, disable log info, all values and state will not be displayed in *Homebridge* log.
 9. If `hideUnconfiguredSsids` enabled, all *Unconfigured SSIDs* will be hidden.
 10. In `hideSsidByName` set SSIDs names which You want hide and not expose to the *Homebridge/HomeKit*.
 11. In `getClientByNameOrMac` set the Client *Description or Mac Adress in Meraki Dashboard* which You want expose to the *Homebridge/HomeKit* and change its policy.